 Overall, it seems like eToro is technically secure.
 They offer high-end encryption, and users can opt-in for two-factor authentication.

-In 2020, there was apparently a data leak on eToro, resulting in about 60’000 accounts being sold on the dark web.
-It has not been confirmed whether the leak was coming from an attack on eToro itself or a direct attack on eToro users.
+In 2020, there was a data leak on eToro, resulting in about 60’000 accounts being sold on the dark web.
+Whether the leak was coming from an attack on eToro itself or a direct attack on eToro users has not been confirmed.
 But this is concerning.

 Overall, I think that eToro is secure.
 But the data leak is still concerning.

-One important thing to look at is what would happen if eToro were to bankrupt.
+One important thing to consider is what would happen if eToro were bankrupt.

-If you are buying shares without leverage, eToro is buying the underlying assets in your name.
+If you buy shares without leverage, eToro purchases the underlying assets in your name.
 They are then put in an omnibus account, which is an account with many people inside.
 And they are in your name.

-In theory, if eToro went bust, another financial institution would then give back the shares to the owners.
-This process could take a long time, but would in the end be completed with everybody back with their shares.
+Theoretically, if eToro went bust, another financial institution would give back the shares to the owners.
+This process could take a long time, but it would, in the end, be completed with everybody back with their shares.

-In the case of leveraged positions or advanced positions like CFDs, this is much riskier and you are unlikely to get anything back since eToro will not buy the underlying assets.
+In the case of leveraged positions or advanced positions like CFDs, this is much riskier.
+You are unlikely to get anything back since eToro will not buy the underlying assets.

 In Europe, eToro is regulated by the Cyprus Securities and Exchange Commission (CySEC).
-This entity has an investor protection scheme that could reimburse up to 20’000 EUR in case you would not be able to get back your shares.
+This entity has an investor protection scheme that could reimburse up to 20’000 EUR in case you cannot get back your shares.

 It is a little concerning that the reputation of the regulation entity (CySEC) is quite bad.
-There have been a few cases where they apparently did not act against fraudulent firms.
-I do know in what measures this is true, but this is still concerning that eToro is regulated by such an entity.
+There have been a few cases where they did not act against fraudulent firms.
+I do not know in what measures this is true. , But this is still concerning that eToro is regulated by such an entity.

-What is also concerning is that you cannot transfer shares out of eToro.
+What is also concerning is that you cannot transfer shares from eToro.
 For me, this is a bad sign of what would happen if eToro was to go bankrupt.
 And you also get no voting rights and cannot register the shares in your name (Direct Registration System).

-My main source of information in that matter is Trustpilot.
-I am aware it is imperfect, with sometimes fake reviews and not always representative.
+My main source of information, in that matter, is Trustpilot.
+I know it is imperfect, with sometimes fake reviews and not always representative.
 But I still believe it is a good proxy for reputation.
-So, let’s look at eToro profile on Trustpilot.
+So, we can look at the eToro profile on Trustpilot.

 They got a 4.2 out of 5 stars average.
 52% of the reviews are rating eToro as excellent.
 On the other hand, 28% of the reviews rated it as Bad.
 So, there are some mixed experience returns.